ekspresyon/ssh_cheatsheet/README.md

     ssh-keygen -R "hostname"

+You need to run this, when the hosname is not matching the host key.
 This command will remove the specific host key of the named host.
-If you used IP adress and host names interchangeably, you would have to run the command for each
+If you used IP adress and host names interchangeably, you would have to run the command for each.

 ### Delete all host keys from client computer

     rm -f .ssh/known_hosts

-This will delete the known host file and recreate it.
+DANGER: This will delete the known host file and recreate it.
 All host keys will we removed.
+If you want do that make sure you know your attrubuted username and password on every server/host that you are about to loose the key for.